How Frequently do I Need to Log my Nutrition For the Expenditure Algorithm and Weekly Coaching Updates?

 Short answer: BASICALLY every day.
 This article explains why.

-Short answer: at least six times per week, but ideally every day
+Short answer: at least four times per week, but ideally every day

 Longer answer: MacroFactor’s algorithms calculate your expenditure based on your weight trend and logged nutrition intake.
 Coaching updates are downstream of expenditure changes.